 The Giant Horse Conch

-A conch is a very large sea snail.
+Conch shells are interesting objects that make great musical instruments.
+It's fascinating to study living conchs as well, though.
+Like land snails, sea snails belong to the phylum Mollusca.
+A conch is a very large example of a sea snail.
 It has a soft body that can retract into its hard and protective shell.
 The surface of the shell is often green and furry due to the growth of algae.

 True conchs belong to the family Strombidae.
 They generally live in the warm water of tropical and subtropical seas.
 Some other large sea snails are known as conchs, too.
 One of these is the giant horse conch, which is the state shell of Florida.
 Its scientific name is Triplofusus giganteus (or Pleuroploca gigantea).

-It might be thought that such a big and powerful snail as the giant horse conch would be safe from predators itself, but this isn't the case.
+It might be thought that such a big and powerful snail as the giant horse conch would be safe from predators, but this isn't the case.
 The moon snail climbs on top of the conch and drills a hole in its shell, reaching the soft parts inside.
-The drilling is done with the radula, a ribbon-like structure in the moon snail's mouth that has rows of teeth on its surface.
+The drilling is done with the radula, a ribbon-like structure in the moon snail's mouth that has rows of chitinous teeth on its surface.

 The Queen Conch

 The queen conch belongs to the family Strombidae and is therefore considered to be a true conch.
 Its scientific name is Strombus gigas.
 It lives in the Caribbean Sea and the Gulf of Mexico and is also found in the Florida Keys.
-The conch can reach a length of one foot and a weight of five pounds.
+The animal can reach a length of one foot and a weight of five pounds.

 Like other members of its family, the queen conch moves with the aid of its modified operculum.
 It moves in a series of jerks, pushing itself forward on the strong and pointed operculum, which acts like a claw.
 This method of movement is slow but effective.

+I think that conchs are very interesting animals.
+I also think that their conservation is important.
+They play a useful role in the ocean ecosystem.
 I would never kill a conch in order to obtain its shell.
-If I found an empty shell, though, I would definitely pick it up, as I often do with other sea shells that I find.
-I think the sound of a blown conch shell is beautiful and haunting when created by a skilful musician.
+If I found an empty shell, though, I would definitely pick it up, as I often do with other seashells that I find.
+I think the sound of a blown conch shell is beautiful and haunting when created by a skillful musician.
 It's a sound that I'd love to produce myself.

 © 2011 Linda Crampton